Skip to content

 Hybrid Working Resources

-Humber’s Remote Working Policy is grounded in the philosophy that employees will work productively to achieve institutional goals and objectives when supported by a culture of performance and care.
-A Remote Working Policy promotes employee well-being and engagement and demonstrates a culture of care.
+Humber’s Return to Work Policy is grounded in the philosophy that employees will work productively to achieve institutional goals and objectives when supported by a culture of performance and care.
+The policy promotes employee well-being and engagement and demonstrates a culture of care.

-The Remote Working Policy includes checklists and assessments to assist staff and managers in determining whether a remote work arrangement works for their particular situation.
+The Return to Work Policy includes checklists and assessments to assist staff and managers in determining whether a remote work arrangement works for their particular situation.
 These can be accessed below:

 Note: Please ensure that you download the documents before filling them out.